 The undergraduate Applied Mathematics degree links math with the worlds of science, technology, engineering, and social science.
-Through hands-on learning in the Applied Mathematics program, students will learn to integrate analytical and computational tools in the modeling of physical, biological, and economic processes, while developing problem-solving skills that apply across disciplines.
+Through project-based learning in the Applied Mathematics program, students will learn to integrate analytical and computational tools in the modeling of physical, biological, and economic processes, while developing problem-solving skills that apply across disciplines.

 Our graduates can choose from a wide range of careers, including data science, biostatistics, software development, finance, cryptography, quality assurance, systems engineering, and operations research.
 Wentworth’s Applied Mathematics degree is a three-year program with a four-year option.

 Wentworth students are ready to get their hands dirty from day one working with the latest industry tools and technology, and our applied math students are no different.
 They develop mathematical solutions for today’s most pressing problems.

 With flexible coursework that can be completed in either three or four years, this degree is perfect for students that are looking to either graduate early and enter the workforce, or earn additional academic concentrations, such as financial mathematics, data science, or computer science.

 Students who declare this concentration are able to complete three actuarial exams before they graduate.

 Our applied math majors use their mathematical expertise to develop the foundations for projects and research across the university.
 Working in collaboration with other students and faculty, they create innovative solutions to questions throughout fields like engineering, design, and technology.

 3-Year Program Available